The Perfect 3 Days in Buenos Aires Itinerary

 Palermo Soho

-One popular market is found at Plaza Serrano with stalls selling fashion and handicrafts.
+One popular market is found at Plaza Serrano, with stalls selling fashion and handicrafts.
 Another recommended market is held at Plaza Armenia.
 This market mainly features stalls selling unique arts and crafts products.
 It's a great place to pick up some souvenirs!

 You'll additionally find multiple excellent bars and restaurants here.
 One interesting place to check out is Rey de Copas.
 This artsy and eclectic bar features a standout interior design and has a courtyard with a craft beer bar.

-They offer a long list of specialty cocktails and serve dishes like pad thai, sake marinated chicken, and vegan chop suey.
-It's a relaxed place to hang out with delicious food and drinks and cool people.
+They offer a long list of specialty cocktails and serve dishes like pad thai, sake-marinated chicken, and vegan chop suey.
+It's a relaxed place to hang out with delicious food and cool people.
+Palermo Soho also has some incredible street art murals, so be sure to wander the streets to see as many as possible.

 Palermo Hollywood

 Palermo Hollywood is a sub-district of Palermo-Viejo known for its many dining and drinking options and its trendy atmosphere.
-The area is referred to as Hollywood due to the TV studios and movie production companies in the neighborhood.
+It's often considered one of the best places to stay in Buenos Aires.

-Along with the trendy dining and nightlife, the area also features beautiful Spanish-style buildings and walls clad with stunning street art as in Palermo Soho.
+This French-style wine bar has an extensive menu featuring pasta, meat, fish dishes, and snacks.
+They, of course, also have a comprehensive wine list and serve a delicious brunch.
+Along with the trendy dining and nightlife, the area also features beautiful Spanish-style buildings and walls clad with stunning street art like in Palermo Soho.

-Accommodations in close proximity to Palermo Hollywood
+🏨 Places to stay close to Palermo Hollywood

-In Summary
+In Conclusion

 Buenos Aires is a vibrant and colorful city full of history, culture, and amazing people.
 If you get the chance to visit, you should take it.
 Even if you have just two or three days here, it's not too difficult to see all the best-known attractions and fully experience the country's culture and customs.